 At 12,000 square kilometers, Salar de Uyuni is the largest salt flat in the world.
 Driving across it when the bright blue skies contrast with the blinding-white salt crust is one of the weirdest and most fantastic experiences I’ve ever had.
 I have to say – Uyuni exceeded my expectations both in regards to scenery and the tour company itself.
 I’ve never seen anything like this in my life, and I still get goose bumps every time I look at the pictures from this place.

-The tour started at 11, which gave us a few hours to have breakfast and buy supplies.
+The Salar de Uyuni tour started at 11, which gave us a few hours to have breakfast and buy supplies.
 After picking up the rest of the group – three Bolivian cousins and an American – we headed for the cactus valley.
 This place was only a few kilometres from the town and it consisted of a large plantation of cactus plants bearing delicious fruits.

-Next on the program was the train cemetery; a semi large collection of trains and carriages just outside of Uyuni town.
+Next on the program was the train graveyard; a semi large collection of trains and carriages just outside of Uyuni town.
 These trains were used by mining companies to transport minerals all the way to the shores of the Pacific Ocean up until the 1940s.
 When the industry collapsed, it left behind the trains that can be seen today.

-FUNNY PICS IN SALAR DE UYUNI
+SALAR DE UYUNI

 We then drove 30 minutes to the salt flat – Salar de Uyuni.
 This magnificent place, standing at 3,600 meter above sea level, was formed thousands of years ago when a large prehistoric lake dried out and left behind this major salt desert.
 In the middle of the flats, there is an island of giant cacti that measure up to 12 meters high and are over a thousand years old.